 You are expected to have read the assignments before class, and it would be to your benefit to also read them again after class.
 You are expected to bring a copy of assigned readings for each day’s class, and have them available to refer to.
-(If you’re sharing books with someone in class, make sure to sit with that person.
-If you cannot conveniently bring the digital comics to class, do not worry about it.)
-You are expected to listen respectfully to the professor and your fellow students, and participate in class discussions and activities, following the Ground Rules for Discussion.
+You are expected to listen respectfully to the professor and your fellow students, and participate in class discussions and activities.

 Clear failure to abide by these expectations will result in you being asked to leave the classroom and being counted absent for the day.

 I will be available to speak to you for several minutes before and after class each week.
 I will be fully engaged during class, with plenty of time for questions and discussion.
 I will be prompt to office hours each week, and will announce any cancellations well in advance.
 I will answer my phone during office hours unless I am with another student.
 I will happily make appointments before or after class, or by the appointments website.
 Generally, I will not respond to emails or phone messages.
 The only reason to email me would be: (1) to inform me of a genuine emergency situation before or during an exam that will prevent you from being at the exam, or (2) to remind me to do something I promised to do, such as post bonus readings.

 Late Work, Make-Up, and Completion

 No late work or make-up exams will be allowed without consent of the professor prior to the due/exam date, except in situations where University policy requires it, or in case of truly dire circumstances, where evidence can be provided.